 - Pair the authenticator app with your Screeners.com account by using the app to scan the barcode presented on the Screeners.com screen, or by entering the key manually.

 - Next, the authenticator app will give you a 6-digit code to enter in the “Verify” field.

 Once you have successfully paired your device and enabled MFA for your account, you will see a message noting that MFA has been successfully enabled and that you will be logged out of your account for security reasons.
 This forced logout only occurs when a user enables or disables MFA for his or her account, users will not be logged out every time they use MFA to log in.

 Disabling MFA on your Screeners.com account follows the same path as enabling it.
 Your personal MFA settings can be accessed in the drop-down logout menu, located in the top right of each Screeners.com page.

 Click on your MFA settings and the Multi-factor Authentication page will pop up, allowing you to disable Multi-factor authentication for your account.
 You will not be logged out again after this.

-Please note that while MFA is not enabled for your account, you will not be able to view any shows which are MFA-locked.
-If you decide to re-enable MFA, you will need to re-pair your device with Screeners.com, and you will be logged out again for security purposes.
+Please note that while MFA is not enabled for your account, you will not be able to view any Titles which are MFA-locked.
+If you decide to re-enable MFA, you will need to repair your device with Screeners.com, and you will be logged out again for security purposes.